AvtsVivek/LearnWpfPrism/src/tasks/200270-SimplePrismModule/ReadMe.md

 - This builds from Basic Prism example, 200200-BasicPrism example.
 The project name has been changed.

 - Then add a Wpf User control library.
+- The module registration is in the code.
+Other ways, in the subsequent examples.

 ![Choose Wpf User Control Template](./images/WpfUserControlProjectAdd.jpg)